cosmos/sdk-tutorials/academy/xl-cosmjs/create-custom.md

 # Create custom CosmJs interfaces

 CosmJs comes out of the box with interfaces that connect with the standard Cosmos modules such as `bank` and `gov`.
-But because your blockchain's own modules are specific, they need to have their own CosmJs interfaces.
+Your own blockchain's modules are unique, so they need their own CosmJs interfaces.
 The process consists of several steps:

 1. Creating the Protobuf objects and clients in Typescript.
 2. Creating extensions that facilitate the use of the above clients.